 In this feature, the Editor-in-Chief of StartuptoEnterprise, Linda Ashok, talks to Joginder Tanikella, a proud YCombinator W19 alum.
-As the founder of a startup, interviewing Joginder Tanikella informs of the many rubrics in healthcare technology.
+As a startup founder, interviewing Joginder Tanikella informs me of the many rubrics in healthcare technology.

 LA: Joginder, tell us something interesting about yourself, something unique about you, which contributes to your professional success today.

 JT: I am a full-stack coder and believe in execution.
-I think that hard work eats talent for breakfast, and just showing up is, in itself, a great driver to complete the project on hand.
+I think that hard work eats talent for breakfast, and just showing up is a great driver to complete the project.
 Another fundamental rule I follow is to keep things simple and keep the focus on what’s important.

 To make the “perfect” product, we often get distracted by various “cool” features and lose sight of getting the product to market.
 After all, ultimately, the consumer should critique the product, and the sooner the product is with the consumer or user, the faster and better the feedback we receive to improve the product.

 LA: Pulse Active Stations Network has made great news so far.
 Why don’t you tell us more about it and your work?

 JT: Pulse Active Stations Network is India’s largest IoT-enabled smart health kiosk known as the Pulse Active Stations.
 Each Pulse Active Station measures various health and wellness parameters and, in conjunction with our proprietary AI-based platform, indicates potential lifestyle diseases with personalized recommendations.

 As a technical founder with management experience, I find myself well suited to take care of specialists and general responsibilities for my organization.
 My responsibilities help prepare a realistic product development process and set stakeholder expectations, responsibilities, and end-user requirements.